ericmj/workshop/lab5/README.md

 room with some stubbed out functions.
 As usual, use that template to implement features in your chatroom until all of your tests pass.

-  1. Implement the `leave/2` function.

-  2. Implement the `members/1` function, it should return a list of members in the room.

-  3. Implement the `new_message/3` function.

-  4. Implement the `messages_to_user/2` function.

-  5. Implement the `messages_from_user/2` function.

 ##### Advanced user problems (if you have more time)

 If there is enough time try to implement the process